harvesthq/platform/README.md

 - **skipStyling** _(boolean, optional)_: Whether to use the default Harvest-provided CSS for the timer elements.
 Set this to `true` to signal to the Harvest Platform that styling should be skipped.
 The default value is `false`.
+Check out [Styling][#styling] below for help with custom CSS styling.

 ## HTML